Emanate-Biostats-Inc/user-guide/docs/macros/using-this-guide.md

 Macros are divided into the different categories in the sidebar.
 The documentation pages use this general template.
 However, there may be some unique topics that deviate from this layout.

-Some sort of (Usage: Required/suggested) colored note at the top?
-Or, anything listed in this guide should be used in the respective programs.

 ## Macro Name

 Subheader shows compatible studies and the creator (with mail link).